shanto-Rahman/FlakyLens/README.md

 Estimated runtime: ~2–3 minutes.

 ## RQ2: Predicting Flaky Tests with Other LLMs
-To evaluate other language models (e.g., Qwen) for flaky test prediction, run:
+To evaluate other large language models (LLMs) such as Qwen for flaky test prediction, you must first obtain a Hugging Face access token and set it as an environment variable:

 ```shell
 export HF_TOKEN=<your_huggingface_token>